0808 808 4000 Get help now

 Public register

 Records of IVAs are kept on a public register called the Individual Insolvency Register.
 You can search this for free.
 Go to www.gov.uk and search for ‘Individual Insolvency Register’.
 Alternatively, you can search the register by visiting your local official receiver’s office.
-You can find out the location of your nearest official receiver’s office by checking your local phone book or by contacting the Insolvency Service (see the later section Useful contacts).
+You can find out the location of your nearest official receiver’s office by contacting the Insolvency Service (see the later section Useful contacts).
 Your IVA will remain on the register until it is completed or terminated.

 Credit reference agency files